oatlog/oatlog/doc/planning_report/main.typ

 Union-find, $"U"$ is a data structure used for efficiently merging and checking if elements belong to the same set.
 Initially all sets are distinct @unionfindoriginal @fastunionfind:
 - $"find"("U", v)$ returns a _representative_ element for the set that $v$ belongs to.
 Iff $"find"("U", u) = "find"("U", v)$ then $u$ and $v$ belong to the same set.
 - $"union"("U", u, v)$ merges#footnote[by mutating U in-place] the two sets that $u$ and $v$.
 After running union, $"find"("U", u) = "find"("U", v)$.
-Both operations run in almost $O(1)$ and outside the context of E-graphs, one use is when implementing Kruskal's minimum spanning tree algorithm for checking if two vertices belong to different points.
+Both operations run in almost $O(1)$ and outside the context of e-graphs, one use is when implementing Kruskal's minimum spanning tree algorithm for checking if two vertices belong to different points.

-This is how union-find can be implemented#footnote[simplified, so does not have $approx O(1)$ complexity for union and find, path compression and smaller to larger merging is required for that.]:
+This is how union-find can be implemented#footnote[simplified, so this code does not have $approx O(1)$ complexity for union and find.
+Real implementations use path compression and smaller-to-larger merging to achieve that. ]:

 ```rust
 struct UnionFind {
     representative: Vec<usize>